 When schools closed, child labor and early marriage rates increased.
 It is very difficult for girls who are sent to work or married off to get back to learning.

-Luckily, bipartisan legislation called the Keeping Girls in School Act (H.R.
-2153 / S.1071) is designed to harness the power of the U.S. Government to address these barriers through smart investments and coordination between U.S. Government agencies.
-The bill complements and builds on existing guidance and legislation on education and child marriage in U.S. foreign policy and programmatic efforts.
+The bipartisan Keeping Girls in School Act (H.R.4134 / S.2276) is designed to harness the power of the U.S. Government to address the many barriers to education that girls face, through smart investments and coordination between government agencies.

 Join us in asking your Members of Congress to cosponsor and help pass the Keeping Girls in School Act!